 GIfts for productive people can also include books to increase their capability.

-I have a new book coming out a few days after Christmas….Get Organized Digitally!: The Educator’s Guide to Time Management.
-If you have followed my work for very long, you know how much I lean towards digital tools.
+In January 2022, this book was released, and the feedback has been great!
+If you have followed my work for very long, you know how much I lean toward digital tools.
 While the previous books have been a mix of paper and digital techniques, this one goes into depth on strictly the digital tools I think are essential.